 Most of the company’s manufacturing supervisors are bilingual in either Vietnamese, Cambodian, or Spanish.
 Since people who speak these languages live close by, these languages naturally became the company’s primary languages along with English.
 With the success of their recruitment efforts in finding more employees, they also found the people they hired to be very hard workers.
 In the beginning, focusing on hiring limited and non-English speakers was not by plan.
 Now, with the success and the momentum they’ve built, Boston Centerless regularly focuses on hiring people in these communities and they adapt their company communications to speak to all their employees in their native languages.
 Here are some examples:

 - For employee meetings, a supervisor will sit with the group of LEP employees and interpret.
 The managers allow extra time for communication across languages.

 - During reviews or performance issues, a bilingual supervisor sits in with the general manager to make sure the information is clear for the LEP employee.

 - Signs around the production floor have pictures to support their message.
-For example, to remind people of the importance of precision and accuracy, they have pictures of legs with gangrene because the implants were made with the wrong materials (NOT by Boston Centerless).
-Or pictures of an infected mouth because of the same issue.
-The posters reinforce the mission of precision and quality and focus on making sure the end client gets exactly what they need.
+For example, to remind people of the importance of attention to details, posters depicting legs with gangrene hang in the shop to remind all employees what can happen in the event that implants were made using the wrong material.
+The posters reinforce the mission of precision and quality and focus on making sure the end client gets exactly what they requested.
 All language speakers understand the meaning of these gruesome pictures.